 Green kitchen cabinets and green furniture is all the rage right now and it’s going strong!
 The great thing about green paint is that it’s timeless.
 You can use it in any style of home, whether it’s traditional, contemporary, or even mid-century modern, and it will always look fresh.
 Olive green paint and sage green paint tones are hot and heavy and for good reason.

-Artichoke is a soft, medium tone green color that is not too overwhelming.
+SW Artichoke is a soft, medium tone green color that is not too overwhelming.
 It has a feeling of sage and olive tones.
-It is a medium, muted green with a neutral feel blending welwith blues, yellows and pinks.
+It is a medium, muted green with a neutral feel blending well with blues, yellows and pinks.
+Sage green paint is extremely popular right now and this color is one to consider for sure.
+Artichoke would be considered one of Sherwin Williams sage green paint colors.

-The LRV for Sherwin Williams SW6179 Artichoke is 21.44 making this paint color on the darker end of the LRV spectrum.
+The light reflective value (LRV) for Sherwin Williams SW6179 Artichoke is 21.44 making this paint color on the darker end of the LRV spectrum.
 The RGB values for Sherwin Williams SW6179 Artichoke are 127, 130, 102 and the HEX code is #7F8266.
+Artichoke is a medium green paint color but in certain lighting it could be a dark green paint color.

-It’s very important to identify a paint color’s undertone so you can pick the right one for your space!
-The wrong undertone will make your project look unappealing and can make the other colors in your room look terrible too!
+It’s very important to identify a paint color’s undertone so you can pick the right paint for your space!
+The wrong undertone will make your project look unappealing and can make the other colors in your room look not so great too!

-SW Artichoke is an earthy green with yellow undertones, giving off extremely warm and natural vibes.
+The medium green paint color has yellow undertones, giving off extremely warm and natural vibes.

 Is Sherwin Williams Artichoke Warm or Cool?